okraaij/price-sensitivity-analysis/readme.md

   - Question 2:
     - Use the coefficients from the Multiple Regression demand function to analyse the price elasticity of demand
     - Apply Principle Component Analysis (PCA) due to the strong multicollinearity observed in the data and hereby remove strongly correlated predictors
-    - Use a new Multiple Regression model to explore the effects of various scenarios on demand and revenue:
+    - Use a new Multiple Regression model to explore the effects of various scenarios on demand and revenue by prediction:
       - Increase or no increase (6% / 0%) of competitors's price
       - Various level of production (6.3 / 5.5 / 8.0 million tonnes)
       - Various percentual changes in price (0.0% / 3.3% / 5.5% / 6.6%)

-- The [R implementation](/stock_price_prediction/stock_price_prediction.R) is provided for the following predictive models:
+- The [implementation](/code/) is provided for the following predictive models:
+  - Regression Tree (Python)
+  - Random Forest Regressor (Python)
+  - Multiple Regression (R)
+  - Principle Component Analysis and predicting the various scenarios (Python)

 ## Explanation of terms

-Elasticity is defined as the ratio between the percentage change in the demand and the percentage change in a specific variable (Estrin et al., 2008)
-The elasticities of a specic variable can be inelastic, elastic and unitary.
+**Elasticity** is defined as the ratio between the percentage change in the demand and the percentage change in a specific variable (Estrin et al., 2008).
+The elasticities of a specific variable can be inelastic, elastic and unitary.
 If a variable is elastic, the changes that the variable produce in the demand is higher than the variation experienced in the variable.
 Variables with an elastic demand have a value higher than 1.
 If a variable is inelastic, the changes that the variable produce in the demand is lower than the variation experienced in the variable.
 Variables with an inelastic demand have a value lower than 1.
-Finally, when the elasticity is unitary, the percentage in which the variable uctuates is the same as the variation in percentage of the demand.
+Finally, when the elasticity is unitary, the percentage in which the variable fluctuates is the same as the variation in percentage of the demand.
 Variables with unitary demand have a value of 1 (Burkett, 2006).